livensmi1e/jsonflower/README.md

 ## JSONFlower

-JSONFlower is a project for learning how to implement a lexer, parser, and CLI tools using Bubble Tea.
+JSONFlower - Beautify JSON Input is a project for learning how to implement a lexer, parser, and CLI tool (of course) with the help of GPT.

 Resources: